Lower Back Exercises

 - Repeat 8 – 12 times.

-We labelled this as Advanced because you must use caution when doing these.
+Note: use caution when doing this exercise.
 Do not do too many too quickly and do not pull your head forward.

 How to do it: Begin by lying face up on the floor with knees bent.
 The movement begins by curling the shoulders towards the pelvis.
 Your hands can be behind your head, beside the neck or crossed over the chest.